NemesisX1/NemesisX1/README.md

 My name is **Junior Medehou**.
 I am a Web and Mobile developer passionate about AI and Data.
 This is my showroom account.

-I enjoy working in many field in order to increase my own level and meet a people around the world.
+I enjoy working in many fields in order to increase my own level and meet so people around the world.
 Very addict to Flutter, Python and Web with React and Laravel.
-I'm very comfortable with low level programming language such as C and C++.
+I'm also very comfortable with low level programming language such as C and C++.

-Soon I will deal with more Node.js and machine learning.
+I want to become one of the best software engineer in Africa.

 *19 yo developer. 🎓 Student at Epitech Benin.*